rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 > __Genome__ — The complete set of DNA that makes up an organism (NASEM, 2016a, p.
 182).
 In humans, the genome is organized into 23 pairs of ho­mologous chromosomes.
 [Def.[^HGE-Book]]
 >
+> __Genome editing__
+>
-> __Genome editing__  — The process by which the genome sequence is changed through the intervention of a DNA break or other DNA modification.
+> "The process by which the genome sequence is changed through the intervention of a DNA break or other DNA modification."
 [Def.[^HGE-Book]]
+>
+> "Genome editing technologies enable scientists to make changes to DNA, leading to changes in physical traits, like eye color, and disease risk.
+Scientists use different technologies to do this.
+These technologies act like scissors, cutting the DNA at a specific spot.
+Then scientists can remove, add, or replace the DNA where it was cut." <https://www.genome.gov/about-genomics/policy-issues/what-is-Genome-Editing>

 > __Gene Therapy__  — ... a set of technologies aimed at correcting genes that have been injured (mutations) and cause new diseases as a consequence.
 Gene therapy involves introducing DNA containing a functioning gene (created by genetically modified viruses) into a patient to correct the effects of a disease-causing mutation.
 There are two basic types of gene therapy depending on the cells targeted or treated: somatic and germline therapy.
 Most cells of the human body are somatic cells and transferring DNA to such (differentiated, non-reproductive) cells will just produce effects in this patient without being transmitted to the patient’s off- spring.
 Cells of the germline are gamete cells (undifferentiated, reproductive), eggs, and sperm and any change in them will be transmitted to the patient’s children.
 [Def.[^Bioethics-Dict]]

 > __Genetic Modification__ — Genetically modified organisms (GMOs) are those whose genetic material has been altered via genetic engineering such as molecular cloning, recombinant DNA technology, gene delivery in which the three Ts (transformation, transfection, and transduction) are used to introduce foreign DNA, and gene editing.<br> ...the genetic modification or manipulation of an organism today is brought about by using different bioengineering techniques that alter the genome of an organism by introducing or transferring fragments of DNA from other species (transgene) to create a new organism (a GMO) that expresses the desired features.
 [Def.[^Bioethics-Dict]]

+> __Genetic Engineering__
+>
-> __Genetic Engineering__ — Genetic engineering, also called recombinant DNA technology, involves the group of techniques used to cut up and join together genetic material, especially DNA from different biological species, and to introduce the resulting hybrid DNA into an organism in order to form new combinations of heritable genetic material.
+> "Genetic engineering, also called recombinant DNA technology, involves the group of techniques used to cut up and join together genetic material, especially DNA from different biological species, and to introduce the resulting hybrid DNA into an organism in order to form new combinations of heritable genetic material."
 [Def.[^DNA_book]]
+>
+> "Genetic engineering is defined as the direct manipulation of an organism’s genes including heritable and nonheritable recombinant DNA constructs." <https://www.sciencedirect.com/topics/neuroscience/genetic-engineering> and <https://www.sciencedirect.com/science/article/pii/B9780123978561000027>

 [wiki_GMO]: https://en.wikipedia.org/wiki/Genetically_modified_organism "https://en.wikipedia.org/wiki/Genetically_modified_organism"